jalyn/jalyn.co/content/posts/digital-garden.md

-I write: on my journal every night, chronicling my frustrations at myself and working through the mess in my head.
+I write: in my journal every night, chronicling my frustrations at myself and working through the mess in my head.

 I write: in my notebook that I carry with me, scribbles of snippets from podcasts and books and articles.